Bennotsi-MTG/Doomsday-Codex/core/basics.md

 you to exchange cards in hand with cards that you've tutored up with Doomsday.
-As you can imagine this results in a large number of combinations of Brainstorm + some other cards in hand that enable different Doomsday piles for different mana costs and storm counts.
+As you can imagine this results in a large number of combinations of Brainstorm + some other cards in hand that enable different Doomsday piles for different mana costs and Storm counts.

 ## Summary

 1. You generally need a card to draw or exile you three cards into your stack.
-2. Lethal storm via Tendrils of Agony is the most common win condition for the deck.
+2. Lethal Storm via Tendrils of Agony is the most common win condition for the deck.
 3. Holding priority when cantripping with LED in play is key, make sure to get into this habit.